sauvc/rulebook/rulebook.md

 The first task, Navigation, is mandatory and **must be completed** before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies <span class="end"><em>end of attempt</em></span>.

 ### 1. Navigation
 The aim of the this task is to swim through a gate in water.
-The gate is approximately 800 cm away from the starting point.
-The AUV has to swim through the 150 cm high gate.
+The gate may be located anywhere on a horitontal line, parallel to the side of the swimmin pool, approximately 800 cm away from the starting point.
+See Figure 3.
+The AUV has to swim through the 150 cm high gate without touching the gate.

 ![flare](img/gate-2016.jpg)
 <div class="caption"> Figure 7.
 Picture of the gate from 2016 Competition.</div>